DKeAlvaro/Elearn/structure.md

 ## High-Level Overview

 The application is built using the Flet framework for the user interface and a language model (LLM) for AI-powered features.
+The architecture is designed to be modular and centralized.

+A key architectural pattern is the use of a singleton, `UserDataManager`, which handles all data persistence.
+It reads and writes to a single `user_data.json` file, which acts as the single source of truth for user settings, progress, and application data.

+Higher-level managers (`ProgressManager`, `DataManager`, `SettingsManager`) provide specific APIs and business logic, but they all rely on `UserDataManager` for the actual data storage.
+This creates a clean separation of concerns.

 The core of the application is organized into the following directories:

+-   **`src/`**: The main source code for the application.
--   **`views/`**: Contains the different screens of the application.
+-   **`src/views/`**: Contains the different screens (Views) of the application.
--   **`view_models/`**: Handles the logic for the views.
+-   **`src/view_models/`**: Handles the logic and state for the Views (ViewModels).
--   **`data/`**: Manages loading and saving data, including lesson content and user progress.
+-   **`src/managers/`**: Contains high-level managers for different parts of the application's logic.
--   **`llm/`**: Interacts with the language model API.
+-   **`src/llm/`**: Contains the client for interacting with the language model.
--   **`config/`**: Stores configuration settings.
+-   **`src/config.py`**: Stores configuration settings.
 -   **`lessons/`**: Contains the lesson content in JSON format.
+-   **`app_languages/`**: Contains JSON files for UI localization.

 ## Key Files and Directories

 ### `main.py`

 This is the entry point of the application.
-It initializes the Flet app, sets up the main page, and handles routing between different views.
+It initializes the Flet app, sets up the main page, wires up all the managers, and handles routing between different views.

-### `config.py`
+### `src/config.py`

-This file contains the application's configuration, including:

--   **API Keys**: `DEEPSEEK_API_KEY` and `OPENAI_API_KEY` for the language model.
+This is the central configuration file.
+It manages:

--   **Language Settings**: `DEFAULT_LANGUAGE` to set the UI and lesson language.
+-   **Language Settings**: `DEFAULT_LANGUAGE` sets the UI and lesson language.
+It loads the UI localization from the `app_languages/` directory.
--   **Themes**: A list of color schemes for the UI.

-To change the application's language, modify the `DEFAULT_LANGUAGE` variable.
-For example, to use a Spanish UI with lessons for learning French, set it to `"es-fr"`.
+-   **Lesson Paths**: Dynamically constructs the path to the lesson content using the `language_folder_map`.
+-   **API Keys**: Manages the logic for API keys using `get_effective_api_key`.
+The application can use a user-provided DeepSeek API key, but will fall back to a free Gradio-based endpoint if no key is provided.

+### `src/managers/user_data_manager.py`

+A critical component that acts as a **singleton** for all data persistence.
+It reads from and writes to `user_data.json`, providing a single, consistent source of truth for all user settings, progress, and application data.
+It is initialized once in `main.py` and passed to other managers.

+### `src/managers/progress_manager.py`

+Provides a high-level API for managing user progress.
+It acts as an abstraction layer on top of `UserDataManager`, handling the business logic for marking lessons as completed and saving progress in interactive scenarios.

+### `src/managers/settings_manager.py`

+Handles the logic for the settings UI.
+It interacts with `UserDataManager` to get and set user-specific settings like the API key.

-### `data_manager.py`
+### `src/managers/data_manager.py`

 This class is responsible for loading lesson data from the JSON files in the `lessons/` directory.
-It provides methods to get all lessons, a specific lesson by ID, and the content of a lesson.

-### `app_state.py`
+### `src/llm_client.py`

-This class manages the global state of the application, including:
+This class is the core of the AI functionality and features a dual-backend architecture:

--   **Lesson Progress**: Tracks which lessons the user has completed.
--   **Premium Status**: Determines whether the user has access to premium content.
--   **Current Theme**: The currently selected UI theme.
+1.  **DeepSeek API**: Used if the user provides their own API key in the settings.
+2.  **Gradio/Hugging Face Fallback**: A free, public endpoint used if no API key is provided.

+The client uses structured prompting to get machine-readable JSON output from the LLM, which is key for the interactive exercises.

-### `llm_client.py`
+### `src/app_state.py`

-This class is a client for interacting with the language model API.
-It provides methods for:

--   **Getting a scenario response**: Used in interactive conversation scenarios.
--   **Extracting information**: Extracts specific information from user input.
--   **Evaluating goal completion**: Determines if the user has completed a learning objective.
--   **Getting a correction**: Provides feedback on user input.
+This class aggregates various state managers (`DataManager`, `ProgressManager`, `LessonState`) and contains high-level business logic, such as the system for unlocking lessons sequentially.

-### `views/`
+### `src/views/`

 This directory contains the different views of the application.
 Each view is a Flet `View` object that represents a screen.

 -   **`home_view.py`**: The main screen, which displays a list of lessons.
 -   **`lesson_view.py`**: The screen where the user interacts with a lesson.
 -   **`settings_view.py`**: The screen where the user can configure their API key.
--   **`premium_view.py`**: The screen for purchasing premium access.
 -   **`intro_view.py`**: The welcome screen shown on the first run.

-### `view_models/`
+### `src/view_models/`

-This directory contains the view models, which handle the logic for the views.
-Each view has a corresponding view model.
+This directory contains the view models, which handle the logic for the views, following the MVVM pattern.

 -   **`home_view_model.py`**: Manages the state of the home view, including the list of lessons.
 -   **`lesson_view_model.py`**: Manages the state of the lesson view, including the current slide and user input.